 Geography is the study of places and the relationships between people and their environments.
-It is a rich and complex discipline that integrates knowledge from natural sciences, social sciences and humanities to build a holistic understanding of the world.
+It is a rich and complex discipline that integrates knowledge from natural sciences, social sciences, and humanities to build a holistic understanding of the world.
 Students learn to question why the world is the way it is, reflect on their relationships with and responsibilities for the world and propose actions designed to shape a socially just and sustainable future.
 This course covers topics not done in the compulsory Geography course.

-Through an inquiry-based approach, students explain patterns, evaluate consequences and contribute to the management of places and environments in an increasingly complex world.
+Through an inquiry-based approach, students explain patterns, evaluate consequences, and contribute to the management of places and environments in an increasingly complex world.
 Engagement in fieldwork and the use of other tools including mapping and spatial technologies are fundamental to geographical inquiry.

-The study of Geography Elective enables students to become active, responsible and informed citizens able to evaluate the opinions of others and express their own ideas and arguments.
+The study of Environments, People and Power enables students to become active, responsible, and informed citizens able to evaluate the opinions of others and express their own ideas and arguments.
 This forms a basis for active participation in community life, a commitment to sustainability, the creation of a just society, and the promotion of intercultural understanding and lifelong learning.
-The skills and capabilities developed through geographical study can be applied to further education, work and everyday life.
+The skills and capabilities developed through geographical study can be applied to further education, work, and everyday life.
+This elective allows students to have a continuous study of Geography through Years 9 and 10.
+The mandatory Stage 5 Geography course runs in Year 9 only.